 Start with a 3-4 lb. whole chicken.
 Feel free to cook more than one for sure.
 In fact, you could always use a bigger chicken, you will just have to grill it longer.

 You will need to use either a pair of kitchen shears or a really sharp knife to cut the backbone out.
-Simply place your chicken breast side up, and cut along one side of the backbone.
+Simply place your chicken breast side down, and cut along one side of the backbone.
 BE CAREFUL!

 Once you have one side cut away, cut down the other side of the backbone and remove.

 Turn your chicken over and push down on the middle until it lays flat.
 You have just spatchcocked your chicken…whoop!

 Now you will want to season your chicken.
 This time I used my Dizzy Pig Dry Rub, but I can see using so many different rubs, like lemon pepper, sea salt and rosemary and so many more!